 We are subject to the risks normally associated with debt financing, including the risk that our cash flow will be insufficient to meet required payments of principal and interest.
 We anticipate that only a small portion of the principal of our debt will be repaid prior to maturity.
 Therefore, we are likely to need to refinance at least a portion of our outstanding debt as it matures.
-There is a risk that we may not be able to refinance existing debt or that the terms of any refinancing will not be as favorable as the terms of the existing debt.
+There is a risk that we may not be able to refinance existing debt or that the terms of any refinancing will not be as favorable as the terms of our existing debt.
 If principal payments due at maturity cannot be refinanced, extended or repaid with proceeds from other sources, such as new equity capital, our cash flow will not be sufficient to repay all maturing debt in years when significant "balloon" payments come due.

-Rising interest rates would increase interest costs.
+Rising interest rates would increase our interest costs on variable rate debt.

 We currently have, and may incur more, indebtedness that bears interest at variable rates.
-Accordingly, if interest rates increase, so will our interest costs, which would adversely affect our cash flow, our ability to service debt and our ability to make distributions to our securityholders.
+Accordingly, if interest rates increase, so will our interest costs, which would adversely affect our cash flow and our ability to pay principal and interest on our debt and our ability to make distributions to our securityholders.
+As a protection against rising interest rates, we enter into agreements such as interest rate swaps, caps, floors and other interest rate exchange contracts.
+These agreements, however, increase our risks that other parties to the agreements will not perform or that the agreements will be unenforceable.